mikewest/fallow/data/articles/2006/05/leveraging-modrewrite.markdown

 ArticleID:  14
 Published:  1147615980
 Modified:   1178693368
-Title:      Leveraging `mod_rewrite`
+Title:      "Leveraging `mod_rewrite`"
-Slug:       leveraging-modrewrite
+Slug:       "leveraging-modrewrite"
-OneLine:    I have three kinds of `mod_rewrite` rules in my `.htaccess` file, this article explains each, and lays out best practices for managing your site's URL scheme.
+OneLine:    "I have three kinds of `mod_rewrite` rules in my `.htaccess` file, this article explains each, and lays out best practices for managing your site's URL scheme."
 Tags:
     - HOWTO